camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 :::note When to use?
 Use this option when you don't need to make any code modifications to either Connectors runtime, or a specific Connector.
-This option allows you to start the Connectors runtime bundle that runs all [Camunda officially supported Connectors](../../components/connectors/out-of-the-box-connectors/available-connectors-overview/).
+This option allows you to start the Connectors runtime bundle that runs all of [Camunda's officially-supported Connectors](../../components/connectors/out-of-the-box-connectors/available-connectors-overview/).
 :::

 Run the following script: